 3.2.
-Code layer
+Code Layer

-The code layer includes all laws, regulations, policing/enforcement, and cultural and behavioural norms governing a space [11].
 There are no existing Laws of the Republic of Indonesia and Government Regulations of the Republic of Indonesia talking specially about advertising.
 There are no clauses in the Law of the Republic of Indonesia Number 38 of 2004 on Road and the Government Regulation of the Republic of Indonesia Number 34 of 2006 on Road regulating on advertising.
 Legislation related to advertisements is in the legislation that is issued by local governments.
-Local Government of Bekasi

-City has issued some regulations namely Local Government Regulations of Bekasi City Number 14 of 2012 on Advertising Tax, Local Government Regulation of Bekasi City Number 15 of 2013 on Amendments to Local Government Regulation of Bekasi City Number 14 of 2012 on Advertising Tax, Mayor Regulation of Bekasi City Number 48 of 2012 on Guidelines for Implementation of Local Government Regulation of Bekasi City Number 14 of 2012 on Advertising Tax, and Mayor Regulation of Bekasi City Number 47A of 2016 on Arrangement of Advertising Stage.
+Local Government of Bekasi City has issued some.
+Local Government Regulation of Bekasi City Number 14 of 2012 on Advertising Tax, Local Government Regulation of Bekasi City Number 15 of 2013 on Amendments to Local Government Regulation of Bekasi City Number 14 of 2012 on Advertising Tax, Mayor Regulation of Bekasi City Number 48 of 2012 on Guidelines for Implementation of Local Government Regulation of Bekasi City Number 14 of 2012 on Advertising Tax, and Mayor Regulation of Bekasi City Number 47A of 2016 on Arrangement of Advertising Stage.

-Mayor Regulation of Bekasi City Number 47A of 2016 on Arrangement of Advertising Stage tries to regulate the installation of billboards from several aspects related to the physicality of billboards as seen in Article 2 namely locations (on or off city infrastructure and facility), types (board, billboard, videotron, megatron), dimension (area), construction (structure), region (permitted or prohibited).
+Mayor Regulation of Bekasi City Number 47A of 2016 on Arrangement of Advertising Stage tries to regulate the installation of billboards from several aspects related to the physicality of billboards as seen in Article 2 namely locations (on or off city infrastructure and facility), types (board, billboard, videotron, megatron), dimension (area), construction (strcture), region (permitted or porhibited).
 The regulation does not describe precisely or exactly the points of place for advertisements in the street corridors and it is not clear how the design of billboards should be designed in accordance with road standards.
 There is no description of the physical standards for advertisements related to aesthetic, security and safety aspects.
 This regulation allows the installation of billboards on road spaces and/or road intersection space as long as they do not interfere with the view of road users.